Distance in the Ellipticity Graph: Elements Elliptic to a Common Free Product Decomposition

 \begin{dfn} We call a pair $(v,w)$ \emph{frugal} if $v$ and $w$ do not use all letters of $X$, that is, $\mathcal L(v)\cup\mathcal L(w)\neq X$.
 We call $(v,w)$ \emph{disjoint} if $v$ and $w$ do not share any letters, that is, $\mathcal L(v)\cap\mathcal L(w)=\emptyset$.
 We call $(v,w)$ \emph{good} if it is frugal or disjoint.
 Let the \emph{length} of a pair $(v,w)$ be defined to be $\abs v+\abs w$.
 We say that a pair $(v,w)$ has \emph{minimal length} if its length is minimal in its orbit under $\Aut(F)$.
 In other words, $(v,w)$ has minimal length if $\abs v+\abs w\le\abs{\phi(v)}+\abs{\phi(w)}$ for all $\phi\in\Aut(F)$. \end{dfn}

-We can reduce the problem of finding a free splitting adjacent to two cyclic words to the problem of finding an automorphism of $F$ satisfying certain properties.
+We can reduce the problem of finding a free product decomposition adjacent to two cyclic words to the problem of finding an automorphism of $F$ satisfying certain properties.

 \begin{lem} Let $v$ and $w$ be nontrivial cyclic words.
-Then there exists a proper free splitting $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$ if and only if there exists an automorphism $\phi$ of $F$ such that $(\phi(v),\phi(w))$ is good.
+Then there exists a proper free product decomposition $A*B$ of $F$ such that both $v$ and $w$ are elliptic to $A*B$ if and only if there exists an automorphism $\phi$ of $F$ such that $(\phi(v),\phi(w))$ is good.